aosabook/500lines/dagoba/chapter.md

   if(!vertex._id)
     vertex._id = this.autoid++
   else if(this.findVertexById(vertex._id))
-    return Dagoba.onError('A vertex with that id already exists')
+    return Dagoba.error('A vertex with that id already exists')

   this.vertices.push(vertex)
   this.vertexIndex[vertex._id] = vertex                 // a fancy index thing